+A Podcast is easier to consume and can be re-purposed into many other formats including blogs.
 Be consistent with your content format and your chances of success will increase.
 While you have lots of content format options, you’re better to stick with one.
-Blogging is probably your best value.

 Rule 2.
 Don’t Change Platforms

-Joe’s second content marketing rule is to not switch platforms. (e.g. iTunes, Youtube, your website).
+Joe’s second content marketing rule is to not switch platforms – otherwise known as channels. (e.g. iTunes, Youtube, your website).

-Social media platforms can be an affordable platform to use, but they keep changing and give you the least control.
+Social media channels can be an affordable platform.
+But they keep changing and give you the least control.
 A platform like Facebook could change and you might lose the time and money you’ve invested.
 Instead, Pulizzi recommends using a platform you own.
 He used his own website for blogging.